 You may know a friend or business associate who regularly provides care to a loved one who has a disability or healthcare need.
 Although rewarding, caregiving can be demanding and stressful.
 Caregivers need help.
 Respite care—a short break given to a family caregiver by someone else who provides care to a child or adult with special healthcare needs—can be a welcome solution.

-The REST program provides the skills and tools needed to provide quality respite.
+The REST program – an evidence-based respite-training program – provides the skills and tools needed to provide quality respite.

 To help create a network of individuals who are trained in providing quality, compassionate respite care, we developed REST–Respite Education and Support Tools–a unique educational program.